REli255/CP2-Projects/README.md

 ## Used Technologies
 ---
 + First library
-`pi install code for the library`
+`pip install code for the library`
 + Second library
-`pi install code for the library`
+`pip install code for the library`
 + Third library
-`pi install code for the library`
+`pip install code for the library`

 ## Current Features
 ---